 Unfortunately for Clement, his reign coincided with the sack of Rome and the separation of England from the Catholic Church during the reign of Henry VIII in England.

 Problems began to arise in the 17th century when the inevitable decline of the Medici dynasty began.

-Today the Medici Tombs are perfectly preserved, being restored and receiving the respect they deserve for the work.
+Today the Medici Tombs are preserved, restored, and received the respect they deserve for their work.
 And value is hidden within them.
-Tourists can get here very easily.
+Tourists can get here very quickly.

 What is Medici’s family town?

 Even the famous Dan Brown begins the great adventure of his latest thriller “Inferno” in the heart of Florence, revealing ancient mysteries hidden in its glittering palaces.

 Florence is the city of the great Medici family.
 Their coat of arms can be found all over Tuscany.
 And many castles and palaces bear the name of this illustrious family.
 Florence is also the city of the great poet, writer, and philosopher Dante Alighieri, the great political thinker Niccolo Machiavelli, the monk, and philosopher Savonarola, the jeweler and sculptor Benvenuto Cellini, and Galileo Galilei.